nicklockwood/SwiftFormat/README.md

         self.data += data               -->       self.data += data
     }                                         }

-*hoistPatternLet* - moves `let` or `var` bindings inside patterns or tuples to the start of the expression:
+*hoistPatternLet* - moves `let` or `var` bindings inside patterns to the start of the expression, or vice-versa.
+Use the `--patternlet` command-line option to toggle between hoisted and inline style.

     (let foo, let bar) = baz()                 -->    let (foo, bar) = baz()